 For some reason that isn’t quite explained, she had a cattery on the roof of the pylon – known as the Cattage – and at least two white cats called Bridget and Pylon lived up there; scampering around the walls as if they were in your average back garden rather than nearly 90 metres above water – AND THERE ARE PICTURES

 My favourite part of the story though is that if doing pylon acrobatics wasn’t enough, the cats had a Merry Go Round they used to sit on to amuse people – sadly, there doesn’t seem to be any pictures of that!
-There is, however, video on YouTube of them in action and frolicking around the pylons.

 This whole story filled me with immense joy.